 After all is finished, the Back to School Noun Sort would be placed in a station for the students to use.
 I used tubs for stations and they used them when they finished their work.
 Each tub had at least 5 activities that they knew how to do.
 This created a year long review of skills which was crucial for my students.

 And for those of you who made it through this far and would just like to see a sample of the Back to School Noun Sort first … or just want a free noun worksheet! 😀 Here’s a FREEBIE.
 If you look up at the worksheets, it’s the one that says: Identifying Nouns.
 I hope you like it and you have a great Back to School start!

 In 2013, I created an emergent reader titled What is a Noun?
-This week I decided to update the cover and somehow I ended up giving it a total overhaul and I LOVE it!
+I decided to update the cover and somehow I ended up giving it a total overhaul and I LOVE it!
 So I want to share it with you along with some other noun activities that you can use to introduce or reinforce nouns.

 What is a Noun? is a simple, blackline, interactive emergent reader.
 It can be used with whole group, small group, one-on-one or in stations/centers.
 I think it would be especially great for a Literacy Center or a small group, but that’s just what I’m used to working with.
 That allows me to offer more supervision and instruction.